 - Bus Stops

-It is recommended that you treat the infection before the symptoms begin manifestation in the circumstance that there is anyone around you or your child that has been diagnosed with scabies.
+It is recommended that you treat the infection before the symptoms begin manifesting in the circumstance that there is anyone around you or your child that has been diagnosed with scabies.

 Signs and Symptoms of Scabies